 Please note that by default your EC2 instance will hold all of your LRS’s data.
 Spinning up a new AMI will not transfer any of your data.
 Please see the Upgrading section below if you plan on using your LRS for real users and keeping your LRS up to date.

-To install Learning Locker version 2, you can run one of the commands below as the root user on
+To install Learning Locker, you can run one of the commands below as the root user on

 You must run this script as root user.
 Typically this can be done by running